-It would be fair to say that for ChickPea and PudStar, one of their favourite books of the past year would be ‘The Fairy Dancers’ by Natalie Jane Prior and Cheryl Orsini – my review of the book is here and my interview with author Natalie Jane Prior is here.
+It would be fair to say that for ChickPea and PudStar, one of their favourite books of the past year would be ‘The Fairy Dancers’ by Natalie Jane Prior and Cheryl Orsini – my interview with author Natalie Jane Prior is here.
 Neither of my girls even do ballet, but there is much to love in this gorgeous book and the stories it contains have absolutely captivated them.
 So when the Summer holidays rolled around the promised Bunkers bunk bed was delivered and the room needed re-painting…we went with ‘The Fairy Dancers’ as the room theme; excellent colour palette, gorgeous images; dachshunds; flowers and dinosaurs.
 What more could you want?

 I colour matched a paint to the front cover at Bunnings (the lovely man behind the paint counter has done for me before, ‘oh you’re the library lady aren’t you?’) and endpaper fabric and paper was ordered from Spoonflower.
 Endpaper PRODUCTS people!
-More on these, made up as gorgeous clothing, here.
 Author Natalie Jane Prior, a talented seamstress, had used Spoonflower to custom print fabric of the book endpapers, ballet slippers and of Coco the dachshund.
 I can endpaper tables (below)…sheesh I could endpaper a whole wall.

 I’ve raved a bit about the bunk bed we decided on (not sponsored) here, it’s just been so good, and Pud adores being up and ‘away from it all’ on the top bunk – with Ruby Red Shoes, Strawberry bunny, a collection of books and her darned Shopkins.